Enquire

 Mannar Bird Sanctuary

-This vast nature sanctuary spans over 4,800 hectares and offers a symphony of sights and sounds.
-With diverse ecosystems in the sanctuary with tranquil lagoons and salt marshes, this bird paradise is home to over 150 bird species, including majestic flamingos (from December to January).
-The sanctuary is a vital stop for migratory birds, making it a great location to witness this awe-inspiring spectacle of nature.
+This vast nature sanctuary covers over 4,800 hectares and presents a symphony of sights and sounds.
+Featuring diverse ecosystems with tranquil lagoons and salt marshes, this bird paradise is home to more than 150 bird species, including majestic flamingos, from December to January.
+The sanctuary is a crucial stop for migratory birds, making it an excellent place to witness this awe-inspiring spectacle of nature.

 Talaimannar Light House